 Snake Charming: Transforming CRM Project Pitfalls into Opportunities

-My husband and I recently took a month-long trip to Curacao to escape the Chicago winter.
+My husband and I took a month-long trip to Curacao to escape the Chicago winter.
 We rented a beautiful villa where we could hear birds singing and feel the warm breeze—it was wonderful.
 But we noticed a small snake in the living room on the third day.
 I’m afraid of snakes and was ready to cut our trip short!

 I faced a decision: Would I let this ruin our long-awaited vacation?